Bairnsdale: Commercial

-According to the 2011 Census, of the employed people in Bairnsdale (Urban Centres and Localities), 6.0% worked in school education.
+According to the 2011 Census, of the employed people in Bairnsdale (urban centres and localities), 6.0% worked in school education.
 Other major industries of employment included residential care services 5.4%, bakery product manufacturing 4.3%, cafés, restaurants and takeaway food services 4.0% and supermarket and grocery stores 2.5%.
 Outside of the retail, education, health and welfare sectors there are a limited number of agricultural jobs.
-The technology & communications sector does not play a major role in the area.
+The technology and communications sector does not play a major role in the area.

 Goodman's cannery operated for many years until it closed in the last 1920s.
-Associated with the cannery was the case-making works operated under Percy Dahlsen, W. P. Heath and A. Palmer in 1921.
-Operating from Dalmahoy Street in Bairnsdale and employing about 25 men.
+Associated with the cannery was the case-making works operated under Percy Dahlsen, W. P. Heath and A. Palmer in 1921, operating from Dalmahoy Street in Bairnsdale and employing about 25 men.
 The plant consisted of four saws driven by a 30 KW motor and produced around 1,500 cases per day.
 Goodman and Co. went on as stock and station agents in 1934.

 The Cooperative butter factory realised great success with the expansion of dairying, with cream increasing in price around fourfold between the years 1918 and 1929.
 In 1923 T. N. and W. F. Stephenson developed a new butter factory, Lakeland's Butter, and became known for its prize-winning butter "Golden Lake" and "Silver Lake".